yusufozturk/panther/docs/gitbook/README.md

 ## Overview

-Panther is a cloud-native platform for detecting threats with log data, improving cloud security posture, and conducting investigations.
+Panther is a cloud-native platform for detecting threats, improving cloud security posture, and powering investigations.
 Security teams can use Panther for:

 |         Use Case         | Description                                                                               |
 | :----------------------: | ----------------------------------------------------------------------------------------- |